Over 90% Construction Work On Bahrain-Kalam Road Completed: NHA - UrduPoint

 Over 90% Construction Work On Bahrain-Kalam Road Completed: NHA

-The construction work on Bahrain-Kalam road, initiated in May, 2017, would be completed in coming days as it entered into final stages, an official source in the NHA told APP on Wednesday.
+The construction work on Bahrain-Kalam road, initiated in May, 2017, would be completed in coming days as it entered into final stages, an official source in the NHA told APP.

 "Only 1.5 kilometer patch of this road is yet to be rehabilitated on which construction work is being carried out expeditiously," he added.